vtboyarc/finetuning/README.md

 pip install -U mlx

-For exmapled, I cloned it to my Desktop. cd into: Desktop/mlx-examples/lora for running the fine tuning on a mlx model.
+For exmapled, I cloned it to my Desktop.

+cd into: Desktop/mlx-examples/lora

 For getting a model to fine tune, from huggingface just manually download config.json, tokenizer.model, and weights.npz, add to the mlx-model folder